 The house needed to have enough space for the family, as well as special, bespoke touches to set this fabulous property apart from its neighbours.

-The construction of the house also allows for some dead trees to be removed and for the entire site to be properly landscaped into lush gardens, as the plot had previously had been used to store spoil and building materials on.
+The plot had previously had been used to store spoil and building materials on, and the construction of the house also allowed for some dead trees to be removed and for the entire site to be properly landscaped into lush gardens to suit the manorial ambitions of the client.

 The main entrance is via an open porch into a large hallway which contains a feature staircase which rises to first and second floor level.
 The circular stair case is seen as soon as one enters the building and there is a feature roof light located over the centre of the stair.

-The hall also includes a feature stone full height bay window which extends through a gallery to be seen from the first floor landing, creating a really impressive entrance to the home.
+Entering the hall shows off the feature stone full height bay window which extends through a gallery to be seen from the first floor landing, creating a really impressive entrance to the home.

 The accommodation at ground floor level also includes a dining room, drawing room to the western side of the plan with a study to the front on the eastern side with an L shaped kitchen / breakfast / family room to the rear.